metehangelgi/comp305-group15-project/README.md

 ### How to Run

 Code is written on java, using IntelliJ.
 If you have IntelliJ you can run directly from configuration.
-If you use Eclipse or other IDE, you can create different project on your computer system and copy src file into yours and run it.
+If you use Eclipse or other IDE, you can create different project on your computer and replace src folder with your new project and run algorithms one by one.

 ### Summary of Project Problem: